Things appear to be looking up for Visa Inc. (V)

 Visa Inc. (V) Insider Activity

-A total of 23 insider transactions have happened at Visa Inc. (V) in the last six months, with sales accounting for 9 and purchases happening 14 times.
-The most recent transaction is an insider sale by KELLY ALFRED F JR ,the company’sCHAIRMAN & CEO.
+A total of 21 insider transactions have happened at Visa Inc. (V) in the last six months, with sales accounting for 8 and purchases happening 13 times.
+The most recent transaction is an insider sale by KELLY ALFRED F JR,the company’sCHAIRMAN & CEO.
 SEC filings show that KELLY ALFRED F JR sold 6,000 shares of the company’s common stock on Sep 29 at a price of $180.00 per share for a total of $1.08 million.
 Following the sale, the insider now owns 0.15 million shares.

 Visa Inc. disclosed in a document filed with the SEC on Aug 31 that KELLY ALFRED F JR (CHAIRMAN & CEO) sold a total of 9,000 shares of the company’s common stock.
 The trade occurred on Aug 31 and was made at $201.00 per share for $1.81 million.
 Following the transaction, the insider now directly holds 0.15 million shares of the V stock.